vkurpad/CognitiveSearch-SimpleFlask/README.md

   </ol>

   Follow the instructions <a href="https://docs.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-prepare-acr">to deploy a container to Azure Container Instances</a>.

-   Don't forget to open port 80 in the networking ACLs.
+  <br>Don't forget to open port 80 in the networking ACLs.

    SSL only uses a self signed Cert, so if you are testing locally, you will see some warnings.